 Do you see children with special needs?

 All children need support and a gentle, caring manner to feel comfortable during dental treatment.
-In some cases, mild sedation may benefit your child.
-If a child needs extensive treatment, our dentists can provide care at a local hospital.
-Dr. Shah and Dr. Sipior will work with you to determine the specific approach to meeting your child’s dental health needs.
+In some cases, mild sedation, such as the use of laughing gas, may benefit your child by reducing anxiety and discomfort.
+If a child needs extensive treatment, a specialist referral may be provided.

 Do you do orthodontics?

-Yes, North Coast Dental Group is a full-service dental care provider for adults and children.
-We offer limited interceptive orthodontics for children and the Invisalign® system for teenagers and adults.
+Yes, we offer limited orthodontics using the Invisalign® system for teenagers and adults.

 What is gum disease?